Table of contents

 • Who experiences this problem most often?

-• How are they currently addressing this issue?
+• How are users currently solving it?

-2. Research the Market and Analyze Competitors
+2. Conduct Market Research and Analyze Competitors

 • Interview potential users to validate demand

-• Explore forums, reviews, and competitor product pages
+• Explore forums, reviews, and competitor products

 3. Prioritize Core Features That Deliver Maximum Value

-Here’s how to prioritize:
+How to prioritize:

 • List all potential features

-4. Design the User Flow and Create Wireframes
+4. Design User Flow and Create Wireframes

-• Defining calls-to-action, navigation, and UX logic
+• Define calls-to-action, navigation, and UX logic

 5. Develop the MVP Using Scalable Technologies